melmzv/arg_trr266/README.md

 ## The TRR 266 Template for Reproducible Empirical Accounting Research

+This project uses the TRR 266 Template for Reproducible Empirical Accounting Research.
+It has been adapted to analyze residual income and P/B ratios of U.S. public firms using Worldscope data.

 This repository provides an infrastructure for open science oriented empirical projects, specifically adapted for the analysis of residual income and P/B ratios of U.S. public firms using provided data sets from Worldscope data.
 It showcases a reproducible workflow integrating Python scripts and data analysis.

 This code base, adapted from TRR 266 Template for Reproducible Empirical Accounting Research, should give you an overview on how the template is supposed to be used for my specific project and how to structure a reproducible empirical project.